HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Abstract

 \section{Abstract}

-We present the discovery of three sub-Neptune-sized planets transiting the nearby and bright Sun-like star HD~191939 (TIC~269701147, TOI~1339), a $K_{s}=7.18$\,magnitude G8V dwarf at a distance of only 54\,parsecs.
-This multi-planetary system is one of the best candidates for atmospheric characterization to date, with all its known planets suitable for multi-wavelength transmission spectroscopy.
+We present the discovery of three sub-Neptune-sized planets transiting the nearby and bright Sun-like star HD~191939 (TIC~269701147, TOI~1339), a $K_{s}=7.18$\,magnitude G8 V dwarf at a distance of only 54\,parsecs.
 We validate the planetary nature of the transit signals by combining five months of data from the \textit{Transiting Exoplanet Survey Satellite} with follow-up ground-based photometry, archival optical images, radial velocities, and high angular resolution observations.
-The three sub-Neptunes have similar radii ($R_{b} = 3.37^{+0.13}_{-0.13}\,R_{\oplus}$, $R_{c}=3.22_{-0.14}^{+0.15}\,R_{\oplus}$, and $R_{d}=3.16_{-0.11}^{+0.11}\,R_{\oplus}$) and their orbits are consistent with a stable, circular, and co-planar architecture near mean motion resonances of 1:3 and 3:4 ($P_{b}=8.88$\,days, $P_{c}=28.58$\,days, and $P_{d}=38.35$\,days).
+The three sub-Neptunes have similar radii ($R_{b} = 3.42^{+0.11}_{-0.11}\,R_{\oplus}$, $R_{c}=3.23_{-0.11}^{+0.11}\,R_{\oplus}$, and $R_{d}=3.16_{-0.11}^{+0.11}\,R_{\oplus}$) and their orbits are consistent with a stable, circular, and co-planar architecture near mean motion resonances of 1:3 and 3:4 ($P_{b}=8.88$\,days, $P_{c}=28.58$\,days, and $P_{d}=38.35$\,days).
 The HD~191939 system is an excellent candidate for precise mass determinations of the planets with high-resolution spectroscopy due to the host star's brightness and low chromospheric activity.
 Moreover, the system's compact and near-resonant nature can provide an independent way to measure planetary masses via transit timing variations while also enabling dynamical and evolutionary studies.
-Finally, as a prime target for transmission spectroscopy of all three planets' atmospheres, HD~191939 can offer a unique insight into multiple sub-Neptunes born from a proto-planetary disk that may have resembled that of the early Sun.
+Finally, as a promising target for multi-wavelength transmission spectroscopy of all three planets' atmospheres, HD~191939 can offer valuable insight into multiple sub-Neptunes born from a proto-planetary disk that may have resembled that of the early Sun.

 \keywords{Planetary systems, planets and satellites: detection -- stars: individual (HD~191939, TIC~269701147, TOI~1339) -- techniques: transit photometry}.